Sex offender to be released in Radisson

 Hill was placed on four years of probation, with requirements that he take counseling, obtain a sex offender assessment, register with the state Sex Offender Registry, earn a GED or HSED and provide a DNA sample.

-“Sex offenders have always lived in our communities; but it was not until the Wisconsin Sex Offender Registry and Community Notification Law was enacted that law enforcement was able to share this information with the community,” said Sheriff Doug Mrotek.
+“Sex Offenders have always lived in our communities; but it was not until the Wisconsin Sex Offender Registry and Community Notification Law was enacted that law enforcement was able to share this information with the community,” Sheriff Doug Mrotek said.

 Post a comment as